 So it’s time to pretty woman those hand-me-down shoes, mama.

-If you’re working with black shoes or you’ve got an array of colored sharpies, attack those scuffs with a little permanent ink.
+If you’re working with black shoes or you’ve got an array of colored sharpies, cover up scuffs in your kids’ shoes with permanent ink.
 I particularly like these fabric markers for the job, since they come in assortment of kid-friendly colors.

 I’m not gonna lie to you, these scuffs won’t suddenly become invisible.
 Heck, as you can see up there, I didn’t even have the right color marker, so I used purple instead of pink.
 But they’ll be a lot less glaringly obvious than a streak of white on a sparkly pink strap, which is a big improvement.